unimelb/pattern-lib/docs/icons.md

 ### Under the hood

 A small library called [Ike.js](https://github.com/dwest-teo/ike.js) loads the SVG sprite asynchronously and inlines it into the page on the fly.
-It caches the sprite in local storage for faster access on subsequent page views.
+It caches the sprite in local storage for faster access on subsequent page views, so remember to clear your local storage after updating the sprite.